-The space plan proceeded to recommend future action in specific Air Force space program areas.\ Discoverer (Project CORONA), MIDAS, Samos, and the Blue Scout research vehicle, for example, should be continued at their present pace, while efforts to develop weapons in orbit, the antisatellite and antimissile defensive systems, should be accelerated.
-Planners recommended that Saint, the satellite inspector project, be revised and enhanced to include testing of unmanned techniques for rendezvous, inspection, docking, and "satellite neutralization," while Bambi, the spacebased anti-ballistic missile concept, be shifted from ARPA to Air Force control and prepared for feasibility demonstrations.
-Authorized to develop a large heavy-lift booster, Air Force planners advocated acquisition of an economical and reliable military space booster capable of launching payloads of 10,000 to 50,000 pounds into a 300-mile low earth orbit.

-Military manned spaceflight requirements received special attention from the Air Force planners.
-Declaring that "it is...imperative for the United States to determine the military utility of man-in-space at the earliest possible time," the plan outlined tasks potentially handled better by manned systems, such as command and control decision-making, especially "placing man in a satellite inspection and neutralization system," as well as reconnaissance, and in-space maintenance and repair.
+The space plan proceeded to recommend future action in specific Air Force space program areas.^{} Discoverer (Project CORONA), MIDAS, Samos, and the Blue Scout research vehicle, for example, should be continued at their present pace, while efforts to develop weapons in orbit, the antisatellite and antimissile defensive systems, should be accelerated.
+Planners recommended that Saint, the satellite inspector project, be revised and enhanced to include testing of unmanned techniques for rendezvous, inspection, docking, and "satellite neutralization," while Bambi, the space-based anti-ballistic missile concept, be shifted from ARPA to Air Force control and prepared for feasibility demonstrations.
+Authorized to develop a large heavylift booster, Air Force planners advocated acquisition of an economical and reliable military space booster capable of launching payloads of 10,000 to 50,000 pounds into a 300-mile low earth orbit.19 the military utility of man-in-space at the earliest possible time," the plan outlined tasks potentially handled better by manned systems, such as command and control decision-making, especially "placing man in a satellite inspection and neutralization system," as well as reconnaissance, and in-space maintenance and repair.
 Planners strongly supported an accelerated Dyna-Soar project designed to achieve manned orbital flight and emphasized the need for a close, cooperative relationship with NASA.
 The Air Force should expand and accelerate its bioastronautics program in conjunction with NASA, they said, while the civilian agency could share its experience in earth orbital programs "in order to provide for early multi-manned testing of military subsystems in space for duration up to two weeks."
 In addition, the space plan called for increased study and research efforts to develop "a manned, maneuverable, recoverable spacecraft" and, for the first time, declared the Air Force's strong interest in "a long-duration military test space station."
-The space plan indicated that the Air Force would continue to pursue both the aerodynamic and ballistic methods of reentry.
+The space plan indicated that the Air Force would continue to pursue both the aerodynamic and ballistic methods of reentry.20